-ducks.
+Although there are many species of ducks found in Oregon, most belong to one of two main groups of ducks.
 One group is called "dabbling ducks" and the other group is called "diving ducks."

 Dabbling ducks are also called puddle ducks because they like shallow water.
 They're most often seen in places like ponds, ditches and the shallow edges of lakes and rivers.
 Some of the most common dabbling ducks are mallards, wood ducks, wigeons, gadwalls, pintails and teal.
-The legs of dabbling ducks are located near the middle of their bodies, which dabbling ducks fly almost straight up.
+The legs of dabbling ducks are located near the middle of their bodies, which gives them better balance on land.
+Dabbling ducks are good walkers.
+When they take off from the water, dabbling ducks fly almost straight up.